liferay/liferay-docs/devGuide/en/chapters/09-themes-and-layouts.markdown

 #### Site Names [](id=displaying-site-name-via-theme-liferay-portal-6-2-dev-guide-en)

 The site name settings let site administrators decide whether to display a site's name (i.e., title).
-But, if you are using using logo, that mentions your company or site, on each site page, you may find the default site name display distracting.
+But, if you are using a logo that mentions your company or site on each site page, you may find the default site name display distracting.

 ![Figure 9.7: By default, themes display the site's title on each page.](../../images/theme-site-name.png)